antzGames/gdx-ode4j/README.md

 ![image](https://github.com/antzGames/gdx-ode4j/assets/10563814/c59c282d-9198-4066-81b7-0de4e5808f64)

+This repo is an old version of ODE4J (4.1), and will be removed by the end of **summer of 2025**.

+# Please use version `ODE4J 0.5.4` (also GWT compatible) that can be found here: [https://github.com/antzGames/ode4j](https://github.com/antzGames/ode4j)

 This is a ODE4J library compatible with all libGDX backends, including GWT.
 It is based on version 0.4.1 of [Open Dynamics Engine for Java](https://github.com/tzaeschke/ode4j).

-Version ODE4J 0.5.4 (also GWT compatible) can be found here: [https://github.com/antzGames/ode4j](https://github.com/antzGames/ode4j)

-If you want to use ODE4J only on libGDX Desktop/Android/iOS backends then I recommend you use [odej4](https://github.com/tzaeschke/ode4j) directly.
-However if you want cross platform support (i.e include GWT support) then you need to use this library.

-Currently this is the only 3D physics engine option for GWT on libGDX.
+Currently this is the only 3D physics engine option for GWT backend on libGDX.

 ## Before you invest time with ODE4J

 ODE4J is 100% Java.
-It also uses double precision for everything.
+It uses double precision for everything.
 But most importantly it does not use `SIMD` (Single Instruction, Multiple Data) which all modern physics engine use.

 This means that ODE4J is extremely slow compared to Jolt, PhysX, and even Bullet.